joshuachough/backupOneTab/README.md

 # Backup OneTab

+> CAUTION: Restoring doesn't really work right now due to recent OneTab changes, so please refer to [this issue](https://github.com/itsjoshthedeveloper/backupOneTab/issues/1).
+I am working on a fix.

 This is a python script that will allow you to automatically\* back up and manually restore your OneTab extension Chrome data.

 \*With Windows Task Scheduler